 When do you need to charge online sales tax?

 In general, you need to collect online sales tax whenever someone buys an item from your online store that they can touch.
-While that broad rule covers most SKUs an eCommerce company offers to its customers—from books and electronics to furniture and cosmetics—there are some exceptions.
-Again, these exceptions happen on a state-by-state basis.
+While that broad rule covers most SKUs that an eCommerce company offers to its customers—from books and electronics to furniture and cosmetics—there are some exceptions depending on the state.

 For example, in some states, groceries and clothing aren’t considered taxable items.
 Sometimes those exceptions trickle down to the product level.
-For example, raw foods may be exempt, but prepared foods may be taxable.
-Also, items that are resold may be tax-exempt because the reseller will be the one responsible for paying the eCommerce sales tax.
+For instance, raw foods may be exempt, but prepared foods may be taxable.
+Items that are resold may additionally be tax-exempt because the reseller will be the one responsible for paying the eCommerce sales tax.

-Time of year may also play a role in determining when you will collect sales tax.
+Time of year may play a role in determining when you will collect sales tax, too.
 That’s because some states offer sales tax holidays on specific items at predetermined times of the year.
 For example, Florida offers a Disaster Preparedness Sales Tax Holiday over a 10-day period at the start of each hurricane season.
-They also offer a back-to-school sales tax holiday for a 10-day period each summer prior to the start of a school year.
+They also offer a back-to-school sales tax holiday for a 10-day period each summer prior to the start of the school year.